strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 The **Jetty** backend (`jetty-*`) slightly but consistently lags behind other production engines in most metrics.
-For completeness I have also included the **SunHttp** backend that is not intended for production use, which the benchmarks clearly confirm.
+For completeness, I have also included the **SunHttp** backend that is intended for development only, which the benchmarks confirm.

 ### The Story of `locations-kt-ktor`

 Ktor variant was also written by [@**goodhoko**][goodhoko] at [GoOut][goout], I later tweaked the `/city/v1/get` endpoint for functional parity with other implementations.
-It remains least complete implementation with just this single endpoint.
+It remains the least complete implementation with just this single endpoint.

 It uses [es-kotlin-wrapper-client](https://github.com/jillesvangurp/es-kotlin-wrapper-client) to wrap [intrinsic async API of the Elasticsearch client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high-getting-started-asynchronous-usage.html) into Kotlin coroutines.

-Ktor also allows for pluggable http server engines which I benchmarked.
+Ktor also allows for pluggable HTTP server engines which I benchmarked.
 See [**Ktor server engine benchmarks page**](https://storage.googleapis.com/strohel-pub/bench-ktor-server-engines/bench-results.html).

 The pattern is similar here with **Netty** being more efficient and performant than **Jetty**,